OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Associating function names with JSON metadata

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.
 Additionally, within the JavaScript file that defines your custom functions, you must provide information to specify which function object in the JSON metadata file corresponds to each custom function in the JavaScript file.
+The process of tying these two together is called "associating."

 For example, the following code sample defines the custom function `add` and then specifies that the function `add` corresponds to the object in the JSON metadata file where the value of the `id` property is **ADD**.